 All applicants receive a complete assessment of their admission application once all materials and application fee have been received by the University.
-When the review process has been completed, applicants will be notified by the Admissions Office of the decision.
+When the review process has been completed by the Academic Department, applicants will be notified of the decision.